ontop/ontop-website/tutorial/basic/university-1.md

 WHERE "position" = 1
 ```

-Then proceed in a similar way for the other positions (assistant professor, postdoc, etc.).
+Then proceed in a similar way for the other positions (associate  professor, assistant professor, external teacher, postdoc).

 ### SPARQL